davidmytton/paper-video-streaming-network-energy/README.md

 ### Setup

 1. Extract the release zip file into a new directory.
 In a terminal, `cd` into that directory.
-2. Execute: `python3 -m venv venv`. macOS may ask you to install the developer tools from Apple.
-Allow this to run when prompted.
-Once installed, run this command again.
+2. Execute: `python3 -m venv venv`. macOS may ask you to download the free developer tools from Apple.
+Allow this to run when prompted then run this command again.
 3. Execute: `source venv/bin/activate`
 4. Execute: `pip3 install -r requirements.txt`
 5. Test the scamper binary: `./scamper`. macOS may block execution.
 If so, go to System Preferences > Security & Privacy > General then allow access.
 Execute `./scamper` again to verify.